AndreiVasilev/GeneticAlgorithm/README.md

 askInput(sTarget, PopSize, MutationRate);
 Population Population1(sTarget, PopSize, MutationRate);
 ```
 Once the target phrase, population size, and mutation rate have been assigned, the initial population object is created.
-It is a std::vector of Phrase objects and is populated with the designated 'population size' number of Phrases.
+It's a std::vector of Phrase objects and is populated with the designated 'population size' number of Phrases.
 The one constraint is that all Phrase objects are and always will be the same length as the target phrase.
 ```sh
 Population::Population(std::string Target, int PopSize,  int MutationRate):
         sTarget(Target), iPopulationSize(PopSize),